trallard/Shef_CodeFirst_Python/session-1.md

 If you give Python integers (whole numbers), it will do integer division.
 For example, 5 / 2 gives an answer of 2, because that's the largest whole number of times you can remove 2 from 5.

-If you give Python decimal numbers (called &quot;floating point numbers&quot; or &quot;floats&quot; in many programming languages) it will do normal division.
+If you give Python decimal numbers (called "floating point numbers" or "floats" in many programming languages) it will do normal division.
 Any number with a decimal point is considered to be a float.

 You might remember from your school days that a remainder is just what's left over from your whole number division.
-We can use % (&quot;modulo&quot;) to get the remainder of an expression.
+We can use % ("modulo") to get the remainder of an expression.
 So, 5 % 2, gives the answer 1.

 For a few more examples you can try, have a look at the homework at the end of these notes.

 #### Strings in Python

 At the start of today's session we printed some text.
-In most programming languages, values like this are called &quot;strings&quot;, because they're formed from a string of individual characters.
+In most programming languages, values like this are called "strings", because they're formed from a string of individual characters.

-To write a string in Python you can either use ' or &quot;.
-In Python, 'hello' and &quot;hello&quot; are exactly the same.
+To write a string in Python you can either use ' or ".
+In Python, 'hello' and "hello" are exactly the same.
 It doesn't matter whether you use a single quote or a double quote, but pick one and be consistent!

 Python can do some clever things with strings.
 Let's see what happens when we run our file with this:

-`print 'hello' + 'world'`
+`print ('hello' + 'world')`

 As you see here, you can combine strings using +, which appends the second one to the first.